FAIRplus/the-fair-cookbook/content/recipes/accessibility/sftp_matched.md

 Collaborating teams at two or more organizations often need to transfer and share data files.
 There are a number of ways to share files, all with various degrees of ease and usability.
-The particular informat (URL_TO_INSERT_TERM https://fairsharing.org/search?recordType=model_and_format)ion security risk management (ISRM) protocols at the sending and receiving institution (URL_TO_INSERT_TERM https://fairsharing.org/search?recordType=institution)s need to be considered when one chooses and optimizes file-transfer solutions.
+The particular informat (URL_TO_INSERT_TERM https://fairsharing.org/search?recordType=model_and_format) ion security risk management (ISRM) protocols at the sending and receiving institution (URL_TO_INSERT_TERM https://fairsharing.org/search?recordType=institution) s need to be considered when one chooses and optimizes file-transfer solutions.
 One common method for transferring files is SFTP or scp (Secure Copy).

 ## Background info
 - SFTP: Secure or SSH File Transfer protocol is a standard (URL_TO_INSERT_TERM https://fairsharing.org/search?fairsharingRegistry=Standard)  way to transfer files securely using a remote server.
 SFTP is not to be confused with FTP or FTPS.
 While FTP does not use encryption at all and therefore can be considered insecure, FTPS adds a layer of encryption on top of FTP but it still comes with a number of drawbacks from the FTP protocol, e.g. requiring a range of open ports.
-SFTP uses an entirely different protocol based on SSH (secure shell) and uses strong encryption for authentication informat (URL_TO_INSERT_TERM https://fairsharing.org/search?recordType=model_and_format)ion as well as the data transferred.
+SFTP uses an entirely different protocol based on SSH (secure shell) and uses strong encryption for authentication informat (URL_TO_INSERT_TERM https://fairsharing.org/search?recordType=model_and_format) ion as well as the data transferred.
 In order to upload and download files, the client needs to communicate with the server over port 22 (which is the default port for SFTP) and the network configurations on the sender as well as the recipient side need to allow this traffic.
 If network restrictions block this communication, one might try to run the SFTP server on